 Welcome to the Battle of the Bluegrass Pulling Series

-For more information on PBM, Erson Cams and World Products, please go to their website at www.pbm-erson.com.
+For more information about this pull and the Howes Lube/Battle of the Bluegrass, please go to their website at www.bluegrasspulling.com

-For more information about Diamond Pistons, please go to their website at www.diamondracing.com.
+For more information on the Howes Lube/Battle of the Bluegrass Series, please go to their website at www.bluegrasspulling.com.